FortiExtender: Secure 5G and LTE Wireless WAN Extender

-Providing LTE Connectivity for Reliable Broadband Access to the InternetLearn More
+Providing 5G and LTE Connectivity for Reliable Broadband Access to the InternetLearn More

-- Networks are sprawling and the number of connected devices is growing
+- Distributed Device Networks.
+Networks are sprawling and the number of connected devices is growing

-- Continuous connectivity is critical for business continuity and competitiveness
+- Business Continuity.
+Continuous connectivity is critical for business continuity and competitiveness

-- Cable/DSL also offers less than 99.999% uptime—and it can’t be deployed everywhere
+- Network Reliability.
+Cable/DSL offers less than 99.999% uptime—and it can’t be deployed everywhere

-- MPLS networks are costly and not scalable for current business needs
+- Cost.
+MPLS networks are costly and not scalable for current business needs

-Deploying a secondary WAN connection helps ensure connectivity.
-The FortiExtender appliance uses LTE connectivity and the cellular infrastructure to provide broadband speeds that can be used in a failover or load-balancing configuration.
-For those locations without wired broadband options, FortiExtender can also serve as the primary Internet connection, enabling reliable connectivity for heavy-branch, remote, and mobile networks.
+- High-availability wireless: Deploy FortiExtender to cost-effectively add redundancy and resiliency to your network.
+FortiExtender offers dual modem, dual SIM appliance options, increasing resiliency by four times.
+This ensures optimized wireless connectivity and the cellular infrastructure to provide broadband speeds that can be used in a failover or load-balancing configuration.
+For those locations without wired broadband options, FortiExtender can also serve as the primary internet connection, enabling reliable connectivity for branch, remote, and mobile networks.

-FortiExtender offers a wide range of flexible deployment and management options, providing infrastructure leaders with the option to manage appliances using Fortinet’s FortiGate NGFW, FortiExtender Cloud, or locally at the appliance level.
+FortiExtender offers a wide range of flexible deployment and management options, providing infrastructure leaders with the option to manage appliances using Fortinet FortiGate NGFW, FortiExtender Cloud, or locally at the appliance level.

 Scalable Connectivity Anywhere

-FortiExtender and FortiExtender Cloud offers secure, scalable and cost-effective centralized management for retail and wireless-only use cases
+FortiExtender and FortiExtender Cloud offer secure, scalable, and cost-effective centralized management for retail and wireless-only use cases

 Extending the Fortinet Security Fabric

-FortiExtender seamlessly integrates with and extends the utility of SD-Branch solutions with LTE
+FortiExtender seamlessly integrates with and extends the utility of SD-Branch solutions with 5G and LTE

 FortiExtender offers ruggedized, highly available solutions for mobile and IoT/OT use cases